TarachaR/Chicago-City-Traffic-Accidents-Descriptive-Analysis-with-SQL/README.md

 ---

 ## Project Deliverable
 Deliverable is a python notebook that contains my solution.

+Dataset name: traffic_accidents.csv

-As part of your descriptive analysis report, I decided to find answers to the following questions using SQL:
+As part of my descriptive analysis report, I decided to find answers to the following questions using SQL:

 1. Display a list of 5 makes that had the highest number of crashes?
 2. Most personal vehicles involved in crashes were travelling towards which direction?